 8. Physical exam certificate or report

-9. Certificate of No Criminal Record, The applicants shall submit a valid Certificate of No Criminal Record issued by the local police, usually within 6 months before the date of submission of the application.
+9. Certificate of No Criminal Record.
+The applicants shall submit a valid Certificate of No Criminal Record issued by the local police, usually within 6 months before the date of submission of the application.

-VI、Program
+VI.Programs